charlotteliang/firebase-dataconnect-todo-app/README.md

 Now deploy Firebase Data Connect schema.
 ```

-Make sure to acknowledge the changes in database in the CLI tool.
-Your AI assistant should kick off Firebase CLI to deploy, which would provision a Cloud SQL database that might take 15 minutes.
+Make sure to acknowledge the changes in the database in the CLI tool.
+Your AI assistant should kick off Firebase CLI to deploy, which will provision a Cloud SQL database that might take 15 minutes.
 You can confirm on the console and check the Cloud SQL console at https://console.cloud.google.com/sql/

-### Step 6: Ensure Read and Write Operations Work
+### Step 6: Ensure Your Database Read and Write Work
 Ask your AI assistant:

 ```
-Now desgin queries to communicate with database in query.gql and mutation.gql files and make sure to use MCP server tool to do this
+Now design queries to communicate with the database in query.gql and mutation.gql files and make sure to use MCP server tool to do this.
 Then generate SDKs and use them in the app.
 Once you are ready, deploy Firebase Data Connect operations.
 ```

-If there's any errors blocking the deploy, ask your AI assistant:
+If there are any errors blocking the deploy, ask your AI assistant:

 ```
 run firebase deploy --dry-run.
 Debug any issues in  .gql files.
-Please use this doc as guidance for schema: https://firebase.google.com/docs/data-connect/schemas-guide and this doc for query and mutation: https://raw.githubusercontent.com/firebase/firebase-tools/refs/heads/master/templates/dataconnect-prompts/operation-generation-cursor-windsurf-rule.txt.
+Please use this doc as guidance for schema: https://firebase.google.com/docs/data-connect/schemas-guide, and https://raw.githubusercontent.com/firebase/firebase-tools/refs/heads/master/templates/dataconnect-prompts/operation-generation-cursor-windsurf-rule.txt.

+Use this doc for query and mutation: https://raw.githubusercontent.com/firebase/firebase-tools/refs/heads/master/templates/dataconnect-prompts/operation-generation-cursor-windsurf-rule.txt.
 ```

-Your AI assistant would learn the generated SDK and how to use it.
+Your AI assistant will learn the generated SDK and how to use it.
 Try adding a few todo items and see if they show up on the Data Connect console.

 ### Step 7: Authentication
 Now that Firebase Data Connect is working, ask: